knpuniversity/phpstorm/knpu/doctrine.md

 [[[ code('') ]]]

-That's the standard `use` statment that you see at the top of all Doctrine entities.
+That's the standard `use` statement that you see at the top of all Doctrine entities.

 Let's get rid of these lines here, then get back inside of the class because context is important with command n.
 Hit command n and search for 'ORM' and select Generate ORM Class: